-Robo-advisory was invented by Wealthfront in the SF Bay Area in 2008 where I’m from.
-They’ve drastically cut down on fees (0.25% vs. 1% – 3% for traditional advisors) and help you invest passively.
+Robo-advisory was invented in the SF Bay Area where I’m from.
+The industry has drastically cut down on fees (0.25% vs. 1% – 3% for traditional advisors) and can help you invest passively.

-It’s Betterment and they’ll build a portfolio around your preferences.
+I recommend exploring an account with Betterment because they’ll build a portfolio around your preferences.
 The first $5,000 managed is free and you can see what type of customized investment portfolio they’ll create for you based on some answers you give.